Helping you grow closer to God

 If you win people’s hearts and you love them and you take a stand for truth but you do it with a winsome and grace and concern and you treat people with dignity, even if you disagree with them, that’s how the early Church changed the world.
 Their culture was completely anti-God.
 But people just couldn’t get over the fact that they were the people that helped the poor, they were the people that helped the lepers, they were the people that gave good for evil.

-Notice what the Scripture says, it’s part of our Romans 12 series, Romans 12:17 and 18 says, “Never,” I mean, there’s not a lot of room here, “never pay back evil for evil to anyone.
+Romans 12:17 and 18 says, “Never,” I mean, there’s not a lot of room here, “never pay back evil for evil to anyone.
 Respect what is right in the sight of all men.”
 Literally that word “respect” is “consider; take into account.”

 You don’t have to agree with people but they grew up and they have had experiences and they have been through some things and this is how they look at life.
 “Respect what is right in the sight of all men.”
 “If possible,” and it’s not always possible, but, “if possible, so far as it depends on you, be at peace with all men.”

-People who think so radically different than us need to meet someone like you that is a thinking, loving, kind Christian that actually believes in the Bible, that is bold about your spiritual experience, you life has been transformed, your commitment in your relationships, and you come to work and you do excellent work and you can articulate your faith.
+People who think so radically different than us need to meet someone like you that is a thinking, loving, kind Christian that actually believes in the Bible, that is bold about your spiritual experience, your life has been transformed, your commitment in your relationships, and you come to work and you do excellent work and you can articulate your faith.

 And what they realize is you’re not weird, you’re not crazy, you’re not angry, you’re not harsh, you don’t talk negatively, and they need to have a friend!
 People that strongly believe in abortion need to have a great Christian friend.
 Homosexuals in our community need to have a strong Christian friend.
 People who are just absolutely on the opposite end of the continuum of wherever you are politically, they need a strong Christian friend.